Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Subdued Souls
 (the six castes)

+Form - epsilon, all 4 previous tiles you stood on are targets

 The Self is modular, the player is but one of Terminal's many facets.

 Serene node that lets you "assign" resolve points to get some cool stuff like no turn draw